 I was 9, so, naturally, I’ve started with MS Paint.
 I've quickly overgrown it and moved to Adobe Photoshop.
-Photography wasn’t a thing of mine just yet, but I loved making abstract images.
+Photography wasn’t a thing of mine just yet, but I loved making abstract art.

 When I turned 10, I decided to try and learn the basics of HTML and CSS.
 Not long after that, I made my first website.
 It was horrible, but a big step forward for me.
-I built upon my knowledge, and soon enough, my first public website was born right here.
+My first website had been published soon after that.
 I came a long way since then.

 My first website

-Two years have passed since my first bit of code hit the web, and I already knew a few things: web design is not easy.
+Two years have passed since my first bit of code hit the web, and I already knew a few things.
+Designing for the web isn't easy.
 Internet Explorer is not my friend.
-Steve Jobs supposedly changed the world (yes, I know, it's debatable).
+Steve Jobs changed the world (yes, I know, it's debatable).

-At the time I’ve also found a passion for photography, which led to new friendships and further improved skills.
+At the time I’ve also found a passion for photography, which led to new friendships and skills.

 In 2016 I’ve already had a set of web apps, entirely written in PHP.
-The biggest project I've worked on was Gradeagle, which I am still proud of to this date.
+The project I've been proudest of is called Gradeagle, which I am still proud of to this date.
 It was meant for students, to store their grades, and get feedback about their statistics.
 It took me months to do it.
-It worked very well, but it had a major flaw: a desktop-first design.
+It worked very well, but it had one major flaw: a desktop-first design.
 A bad mobile experience was unacceptable since phone and tablet usage was rising.

 In the June 2017, I've released my second app, Helios, a magic hour calculator.
 It's a beautiful concept I've designed myself and turned into code.
 It combines the simplicity and ease of use with the power of mobile cameras and augmented reality.
 Since then, it has become arguably the best choice for amateur and professional photographers.